Sensitivity of the FACET experiment to Heavy Neutral Leptons and Dark Scalars: vs : qualitative comparison of the sensitivity

 \subsubsection{Maximal number of events}

 In the case of the production from Higgs bosons, it is also useful to compare \textbf{the maximal possible number of events} at \fac and \fas.
-A factor of two estimate is given by
+An estimate with an accuracy in a factor of two is given by

 where $\epsilon_{\text{geom}}$ is given by Eq.~\eqref{eq:geom-acceptances}, while $P_{\text{decay,max}}$ is the maximal value of the decay probability as a function of $l_{\text{decay,S}} = c\tau_{S}\gamma_{S}$, which depends only on $l_{\text{min}},l_{\text{max}}$:\footnote{In reality, the true maximal events number is even somewhat smaller, since for each given $m_{S},\theta^{2}$ there is the distribution in $l_{\text{decay}}$ due to the energy distribution of scalars.}